 Recently, some of our customers have noticed different Aiwa products in other countries and asked us - “Is this your stuff?
 Is this you?
 Who is behind Aiwa, really?”, In the US and many European countries, the answer is simple - it’s us, the Aiwa Corporation you already know.
 We make the Exos-9 and we’re headquartered out of Chicago.
 Other companies own the Aiwa brand in other regions, and we’re independent from those companies - for the time being, we don’t sell their products, they don’t sell ours.

-To be more specific: We are Aiwa in the US and several European countries.
+To be more specific: We are Aiwa in the US, many European countries and Australia.
 In Canada, Latin America and Asia other companies are behind the Aiwa name.
 In the Americas, we have mutual agreements not to sell in or ship to each other’s territories.

 As some of you reading this may know, Sony used to own Aiwa, but discontinued using the Aiwa brand in 2007.
 Rather than selling it or licensing it to someone else at the time, they simply stopped using it.
 By law, trademarks fall into the public domain after a period of non-use.
 In plain english, trademarks are “use it or lose it”.
 The exact rules on when and how trademarks expire varies from country to country, but this limit is a key feature of trademark rights.
 As with all intellectual property, a limited duration is a fundamental aspect of the monopoly position such intellectual property affords.
 Because the trademarks primarily expired instead of being sold or licensed, more than one company has taken up the Aiwa name.
 For more on that, see below, “Why do trademarks expire?”

 In the case of Sony, it should be noted that they behaved honorably and honestly when the trademark was due for expiration.
 They did so by acknowledging that they neither were using, nor intended to use, these trademarks again, and for that reason, the Aiwa brand fell into the public domain.